-For Jimmy Carr to deliberately misinterpret that as Davison saying that no women should be allowed to be Doctors is ridiculous.
+For Jimmy Carr to deliberately misinterpret that as Davison saying that no women should be allowed to be medical Doctors in real life is ridiculous.
 (Someone should tell Jimmy that William Hartnell, Jon Pertwee, Tom Baker and Matt Smith didn’t actually have medical degrees.)
-Still this type of mud could have easily stuck to Davison and end up becoming received wisdom, causing people to not want to work with him and his reputation to suffer.
+Still this type of mud could have easily stuck to Davison and ended up becoming received wisdom, causing people to not want to work with him and his reputation to suffer.

 Well looks like that female Doctor you were so desperate to see didn’t work out so well Jimmy.
 Who would have thought?
 Meanwhile how is that worthless horseface you dismissed as an ugly freak and bad role model to women’s music doing after 10 years?

 Katy Brand meanwhile in recent years has regularly spoken about misogyny in comedy.
 Look at these recent comments from her about how hard it is for female comedians because they are always judged so harshly for their looks.

 “It’s not fair, but currently, it’s still part of the package.
 We live in a world where women are routinely judged on their appearance far more than men, and we also live in a world where some people still don’t like to be confronted by a woman with a brain and a mouth and a direct connection between the two.
 And the most useful weapon in these people’s arsenal is to try to shut you up by saying you are ugly.